The Weebo Gold Project

 ➢ 9m @ 4.6g/t Au from 64m

 • Targets within the Otto prospect area are 5.5km north along strike of Northern Star’s Otto Bore mine.
-There
+There are highly anomalous results from very limited wide-spaced drilling which has tested an anomaly interpreted from aero-magnetics.

-of gold mineralisation.
+Further systematic first-pass drilling appears warranted to define geology and the tenor of gold mineralisation.
 Significant results include (ASX MM1 3 September 2021 and 19 July 2022):

 ➢ 6m @ 2.4g/t Au from 162m